Ulf3000/ranked_guardian_G65_rgb_control/README.md

 rightclick hid data and copy as hexstream and use in your script :)

-## this also enables you to use as many custom rgb profiles as you want, while originally the keyboard software only supports one custom rgb profile!!!
+# this also enables you to use as many custom rgb profiles as you want, while originally the keyboard software only supports one custom rgb profile!!!
+just create a custom profile send it to the keyboard and capture it with usbpcapCMD.exe

 License